Beatty Sequences for a Quadratic Irrational: Decidability and Applications: The Kimberling swappage problem

 Let $L(n) = \lfloor n \varphi \rfloor$ be the lower Wythoff sequence and $U(n) = \lfloor n \varphi^2 \rfloor$ be the upper Wythoff sequence.
 Kimberling defined the ``lower even swappage sequence'' $V_{\rm le}(n)$ as follows: if $U(n)$ is even, then $V_{\rm le}(n) := U(n)$.
 Otherwise, if $U(n)$ is odd, then $V_{\rm le}(n) := L(i)$, where $i$ is the least index such that $U(n-1) < L(i) < U(n+1)$ and $L(i-1) < U(n) < L(i+1)$.
 Here $(V_{\rm le}(n))$ is OEIS sequence \seqnum{A141104}.
 He conjectured that the sequence $S(n):= V_{\rm le}(n)/2$ consists of those positive integers not in the Beatty sequence $(\lfloor n \varphi^3 \rfloor)_{n \geq 1}$, which was later proved by Russo and Schwiebert \cite{Russo&Schwiebert:2011}.

 We can use {\tt Walnut} to provide an alternate proof of Kimberling's conjecture.
 The ideas are those similar to those of the previous section.
 First, using the ideas in \cite[\S 10.15]{Shallit:2023}, we guess a synchronized automaton {\tt leswap} for $V_{\rm le}(n)$ (it has $34$ states), and we then verify it satisfies the definition.
+Here {\tt phi2n} is a synchronized automaton computing $\lfloor \varphi^2 n \rfloor$, taken from \cite[\S 10.11]{Shallit:2023}.

+The two results of {\tt TRUE} from the last two commands verify that our guessed sequence satisfies the definition.

 Next, we verify the characterization in terms of the Beatty sequence:

 and {\tt Walnut} returns {\tt TRUE}.

 The same techniques can be used to prove the conjectures stated in the OEIS about analogous sequences, namely \begin{itemize} \item the ``upper even'' sequence $V_{\rm ue}(n)$ \seqnum{A141105}; \item the ``lower odd'' sequence $V_{\rm lo}(n)$ \seqnum{A141106}; and \item the ``upper odd'' sequence $V_{\rm uo}(n)$ \seqnum{A141107}. \end{itemize} In particular, we can prove the following theorem with {\tt Walnut}: \begin{theorem} We have \begin{itemize} \item[(a)] $V_{\rm ue} (n) = 2 \lfloor {{\varphi+1}\over 2} n + {1 \over 2} \rfloor$; \item[(b)] $V_{\rm le} (n) = 2 \lfloor {{\varphi+1}\over 2} n \rfloor$; \item[(c)] $V_{\rm uo} (n) = 2 \lfloor {{\varphi+1}\over 2} n \rfloor + 1$; \item[(d)] $V_{\rm lo} (n) = 2 \lfloor {{\varphi+1}\over 2} n + {1 \over 2} \rfloor- 1$. \end{itemize} \end{theorem}